podofo/podofo/SOURCE-LAYOUT.md

 externally of the source tree, simulating the layout of prefixed `include` after installation.
 The content of `podofo` is:

+- `podofo.h`: The main include file that pulls in all recommended public API types
 - `main`: source directory with most of the library classes;
 - `auxiliary`: directory with general purpose types/commodities that are not specific to handling of the PDF specification.
   Headers here are deployed as part of the public API;
+- `optional`: directory with PDF specific types/commodities that are not generally included by `podofo.h`.
+They may be used during PoDoFo compilation.
+Headers here are deployed as part of the public API;
+- `staging`: directory with components with unstable API being developed.
+They may end up (or not) in the public API
 - `private`: directory with private commodities/data needed to compile PoDoFo library, and can be called by tools and tests as well by means of a `podofo_private` static library target.